humdrum-tools/humdrum-documentation/guide/ch15/index.md

 Less obvious harmonic intervals arise when tone onsets are not synchronous &mdash; yet both pitches are sustained simultaneously for a period of time.
 We might call these *passing harmonic intervals.*
-Two examples are evident in Example 15.1: the minor seventh between the D and the sustained C, and the minor sixth between E and C.
+Two examples are evident in Example&nbsp;15.1: the minor seventh between the D and the sustained C, and the minor sixth between E and C.
 Most music theorists would argue that the minor sixth interval is more important than the minor seventh.
 Compared with the D, the